-(a) Unless otherwise prescribed by the Board of Directors, a Regular Meeting of the membership of the Corporation shall be held monthly during the period September through June on a standardized, recurring basis (for example, the second Monday of each month) at a specific time and place as determined by the Board of Directors.
+(a) Unless otherwise prescribed by the Board of Directors, a Regular Meeting of the membership of the Corporation should be held monthly during the period September through June on a standardized, recurring basis, to the extent feasible, at a specific time and place as determined by the Board of Directors.

-(b) The Officers of the Corporation shall be elected at the regular May meeting of the members of the Corporation, which shall be designated the Annual Meeting of the Corporation.
+(b) The Directors and Officers of the Corporation shall be elected at the regular May meeting of the members of the Corporation, which shall be designated the Annual Meeting of the Corporation.

-(c) Special Meetings of the membership may be called by the Board of Directors or upon written petition by at least one-third (1/3) of the members, to consider only such business items enumerated in such call (if by the Board of Directors) or petition (if by members).
+(c) Special Meetings of the membership may be called by a majority of the Board of Directors or upon written petition by at least one-third (1/3) of the members, upon notice duly given as specified in Section 4.02 hereof, to consider only such business items enumerated in such call (if by the Board of Directors) or petition (if by members).